shubhanshut31/_portfolia_website/README.md

 # _portfolia_website
-I Developed this portfolia website using python and Html
+I Developed this portfolia website using python and Html.